 The everlasting wildflower trail is predicted to be in full bloom mid-August with the Wreath Leschenaultia blooming late August.

 THE Hotspot for carpets is Coalseam Conservation Park near the town of Mingenew.
 Mid-August will bring carpets of everlastings throughout this Park and neighbouring Depot Hill Reserve.
-The town of Tardun, east of Coalseam Conservation Park, is in bloom now with pink everlastings.
+The town of Tardun, east of Coalseam Conservation Park, blooms with pink everlastings.

-Coorow is in bloom with white everlastings, various orchids and giant Salmon Gum mushrooms.
+Coorow blooms with white everlastings, various orchids and giant Salmon Gum mushrooms.